jollygoodcode/emoji-keywords/README.md

 ## Slack keywords limitations

-### Some emojis cannot type to Slack but emoji-keywords has them :smirk:
+### Some emojis cannot type on Slack but emoji-keywords has them :smirk:

 from `:a:` to `:z:` (except `:a:`, `:b:`, `:m:`, `:o:`, `:v:`, `:x:`)